flaviocpontes/ffmpy/Readme.rst

 Future Functionality
 --------------------

-It is planned to implement wrappers around the ffmpeg utility for media transcoding and streaming and arounf ffserver for media stream serving and aggregation.
+It is planned to implement wrappers around the ffmpeg utility for media transcoding and streaming and around ffserver for media stream serving and aggregation.